apache/pekko/docs/src/main/paradox/persistence.md

 case of sender and receiver JVM crashes.
  * @scala[@scaladoc[AsyncWriteJournal](pekko.persistence.journal.AsyncWriteJournal)]@java[@javadoc[AsyncWriteJournal](pekko.persistence.journal.japi.AsyncWriteJournal)]: A journal stores the sequence of messages sent to a persistent actor.
 An application can control which messages are journaled and which are received by the persistent actor without being journaled.
 Journal maintains `highestSequenceNr` that is increased on each message.
 The storage backend of a journal is pluggable.
-Replicated journals are available as [Community plugins](https://akka.io/community/).
  * *Snapshot store*: A snapshot store persists snapshots of a persistent actor's state.
 Snapshots are used for optimizing recovery times.
 The storage backend of a snapshot store is pluggable.
 The persistence extension comes with a "local" snapshot storage plugin, which writes to the local filesystem.
-Replicated snapshot stores are available as [Community plugins](https://akka.io/community/)
  * *Event Sourcing*.
 Based on the building blocks described above, Pekko persistence provides abstractions for the development of event sourced applications (see section @ref:[Event Sourcing](typed/persistence.md#event-sourcing-concepts)).